rberenguel/nb/README.md

 ## Tip(s)

-If you want to see all possible colors, visit the page with the URL ending in `?colors`.
+- If you want to see all possible colors, visit the page with the URL ending in `?colors`.
+- You should be able to tweak the CSS to change the colors, backgrounds and that.
+I made it easier once I found out dark background (which I prefer) is hard on the eyes because the colors have high contrast.